shikhars/shimp/README.md

-# shimp
+# Shimp
-Shimp is a simple image manipulation tool

 ## About

-Shimp is a free and open source simple image editing tool built with tkinter, Pillow, and OpenCV.
+Shimp is a free and open source simple image manipulation tool.

+## Built with

+* tkinter
+* Pillow
+* OpenCV

 ## Current Features